GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 Quantization of the model to 1 bitlink image 40

 Let's quantize it to 1 bit.
-I restart the notebook to avoid memory problems and log in again in Hugging Face
+I'll reset the notebook to avoid memory issues and log back into Hugging Face.

 from huggingface_hub import notebook_login